rosacker/msds_498_insurance_loss_modeling/synthetic_data_creation/README.md

 - [x] Rebalance the driver hazard attribute to be normally distributed
 - [x] Rebalance relationship between risk scores
 - [x] Add process to determine vehicle preference for each driver
+- [ ] Add process for assigning drivers to vehicles
+- [ ] Add process for prorating mileage to vehicles based on assignments
 - [ ] Add process for a household buying cars
 - [ ] Add process for a household selling/losing cars
 - [x] Add process for determining how many miles each person drives